bryantrichardson/Phising-Analysis/README.md

 # Phising Analysis

 ## Description
-In this blog post, I will be looking at three emails to determine if they are a phishing attempt or not.
-I will accomplish this by using an Ubuntu VM I configured and looking at the emails in Sublime Text.
+In this blog post, I will be looking at an email to determine if it is a phishing attempt or not.
+I will accomplish this by using an Ubuntu VM I configured and looking at the email in Sublime Text.
 I will also be using open source sites such as VirusTotal, CyberChef, and whois.domaintools.
 I will document my analysis using this <a href="https://docs.google.com/document/d/1x6iyFD8RMnvcib08EjNJcqGKYUyPSI5aYdJ1Nq38E6g/edit">template.</a><br>

-Below I will provide screenshots of the process I take to analyze each email.
+Below I will provide screenshots of the process I take to analyze the email.
 It will not be a complete step-by-step guide, but will cover the most important parts of the analysis.
-I will include links to each of the three templates at the very end in case you want to see the reports in their entirety.
+I will include a link to the template at the very end in case you want to see the report in its entirety.

 Thanks for clicking on this/reading, hope the rest of your day/night is swell :).<br>

-(For transparency, this Ubuntu setup and phishing challenge/analysis is apart of <a href="https://academy.tcm-sec.com/p/security-operations-soc-101">TCM-Security SOC 101 course</a>.
-Only the first phishing analysis report is based on a challenge from the SOC101 course- the others are emails I have chosen from <a href="https://phishtank.org/">PhishTank.</a>)
+(For transparency, this Ubuntu setup and phishing challenge/analysis is apart of <a href="https://academy.tcm-sec.com/p/security-operations-soc-101">TCM-Security SOC 101 course</a>.)

 ## Tools Used
 * **Sublime Text**